Supplier Quality Requirements

 Supplier must notify Archer Aviation regarding part or material obsolescence as soon as the information becomes available, with an expectation to provide notification at least six months prior to the last date an order will be accepted.

-114P Performance Monitoring (Production Only)
+112 Performance Monitoring

-115 Configuration Management
+113 Configuration Management

-116 Right of Access
+114 Right of Access

 Supplier must allow the right of access by Archer Aviation, its customer, and regulatory authorities, to the applicable areas of facilities and to applicable documented information (e.g., documents, records, data) at any level of the supply chain.
 Archer Aviation reserves the right to access records at the Supplier/PO holder, or its sub-tier Suppliers that are involved in the manufacture of Archer Aviation products.
-At any time during the identified retention period, at Archer Aviation’s request, Supplier must make records available within 2 business days of the request for access and must deliver such records or any part thereof in format/media and at no additional cost to Archer Aviation.
+At any time during the identified retention period, at Archer Aviation’s request, Supplier must make records available within 2 business days of the request for access and must deliver such records or any part thereof in agreed to format/media at no additional cost to Archer Aviation.

-117 Traceability
+115 Traceability

 Supplier must maintain records tracing the products, including without limitation, raw materials, piece parts, components, and sub-assemblies used to produce the products, to their original manufacturers, including the mill supplying raw material, by batch or lot and date code.
 Records must include, without limitation, a certificate of conformance from the original manufacturer of the raw materials, piece parts, components, or sub-assemblies.
 The system for traceability must account for any/all components that require replacement past initial installation.

 Supplier must require its lower-tier suppliers to provide a certificate of conformance with each shipment of raw materials, piece parts, components, and sub-assemblies in the same form as required for Supplier’s shipments.
 Supplier must inspect all shipments of raw materials, piece parts, components, and sub-assemblies from its lower-tier suppliers for conformity with the applicable requirements.
 The inspection must include review of documentation accompanying shipments.
-Supplier must maintain records showing the method of inspecting the raw materials, piece parts, components, and sub-assemblies received by Supplier from its lower-tier suppliers.
+Supplier must maintain records showing the method of inspecting the raw materials, piece parts, components, and subassemblies received by Supplier from its lower-tier suppliers.

 Supplier must provide Archer Aviation, upon request, a list of all raw materials, piece parts, components, and sub-assemblies used to produce the products.
 Traceability must be maintained throughout the manufacturing process to shipment of product to Archer Aviation.

-119 Records Correction
+116 Records Correction

-120 Certificate of Conformance
+117 Certificate of Conformance

-121 Electrostatic Sensitive Devices (ESD) Certification
+118 Electrostatic Sensitive Devices (ESD) Certification and Electronic Components

-122 Certification of Date of Manufacture
+119 Certification of Date of Manufacture

-125 Shelf-Life Certificate
+120 Shelf-Life Certificate

 With each delivery of materials or products that have a limited or specified shelf life, the Supplier must furnish data that shows, as applicable:

-b) Expiration date or shelf life;
+b) Expiration date or shelf life

-c) Lot and/or batch number;
+c) Lot and/or batch number

-d) Special handling or storage requirements.
+d) Special handling or storage requirements

 Unless otherwise specified by Archer Aviation’s purchase order and/or contract, the remaining shelf life must be a minimum of 75% of the total shelf life.